SHARE

 Editorial supporting image A: Highlight the most newsworthy model referenced by 'BMW Alerts Owners to Takata Airbag Risks – Daily Car News (2025-11-06)'

-• Cabin likely remains a strong suit: quiet, cleverly packaged, kid-proofed storage.
+• Cabin likely remains a standout: quiet, cleverly packaged, and full of kid-proof cubbies.

-• Tech-forward without feeling like a tablet taped to a dashboard—Hyundai usually nails the ergonomics.
+• Tech-forward without the “giant tablet jammed on top” vibe—Hyundai usually nails ergonomics.

 2026 Skoda Kodiaq RS: the driver’s family bus

-• Sporty stance without turning brittle—Skoda tends to keep some compliance in its tuning.
+• Sporty stance without the brittle ride—Skoda tends to keep a smidge of compliance.

-• Sensible features: practical second row, easy-fold third row, rubber mats that laugh at muddy footy boots.
+• Practical touches: smart second row, easy-fold third row, rubber mats that laugh at muddy footy boots.

-• Expect the usual VAG infotainment smarts—just hope for fewer laggy moments than in some cousins.
+• Infotainment should be quick enough—fingers crossed for fewer laggy moments than some VAG cousins.

 Powertrains in flux: Ford Ranger and Everest drop a popular engine

-Bookmark this if you’re speccing a 2026 Ford Ranger or Everest in Australia.
-CarExpert reports a popular engine is on the chopping block.
+Bookmark this if you’re pricing a 2026 Ford Ranger or Everest in Australia: CarExpert says a much-liked engine is on the way out.
 Which one?
-Ford’s local comms will have the fine print, but here’s the takeaway from years of buyer chats in dealership carparks: if there’s a specific powertrain you love for towing, touring, or simply its relaxed swagger, lock in a build or find a dealer allocation sooner rather than later.
+We’ll let Ford’s local comms drop the fine print, but from years of driveway chats, here’s my advice—if there’s a particular donk you love for towing, touring, or that relaxed highway lope, find a dealer allocation now.
+Hesitate and you might miss.

-• Check your must-haves: towing capacity needs, fuel type, and service intervals.
+• Match your needs: towing capacity, fuel type, and service intervals can change the game.

-• Do a back-to-back drive before deciding.
-Your right foot will know.
+• Drive back-to-back before deciding.
+Your right foot will tell you more than any brochure.

 Facelifts and pricing: Solterra arrives, X-Trail gets dearer